 - Drink one (1) glass only of water or other fluids during test period.

-This test is also suitable for children between the ages of 4-12 years.
-Australian Clinical Labs Functional Pathology provides a children’s kit on request.
+This test kit is also suitable for children between the ages on 4-12 years.

 - Complete Digestive Stool Analysis (CDSA)